Touch the Sky (Sean Paul song): Commercial performance

 In the German Singles Chart, "Touch the Sky" debuted and peaked at number 31 on 17 August 2012.
 On 3 August 2012 the song debuted at number 74 in the Austrian Singles Chart.
 The next week, the song reached its peak position, at 44.
 Two weeks later the song left the chart.
 In France "Touch the Sky" debuted and peaked at number 139.
-Whilst in the Flanders region of Belgium the song reached the 25th position of the Ultratip chart, in the Wallonia region it reached the 6th in the same complementary chart.
+While in the Flanders region of Belgium the song reached the 25th position of the Ultratip chart, in the Wallonia region it reached the 6th in the same complementary chart.

 Music video

 A music video to accompany the release of "Touch the Sky" was first released onto YouTube on 2 July 2012 at a total length of 3:56 minutes.
 The music video was directed by Davy Duhamel, and it was released in a 3D format.
 The music video begins with a Samsung tab located in a colourful space, it turns 180°, and Sean Paul appears in the screen with dancers on the background.
-Throughout the video Sean Paul sings in what a Los 40 Principales reviewer described as a "futuristic aesthetic" whilst images "overlap" or "change [their] colour".
+Throughout the video Sean Paul sings in what a Los 40 Principales reviewer described as a "futuristic aesthetic" while images "overlap" or "change [their] colour".